We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 - Confirm your payment details.
 You’ll need to fund your account with a bank transfer, debit card or credit card.

 - Find the shares you want to buy.
-Search the platform and buy your shares.
-It's that simple.
+Search the platform using the stock ticket code and buy your shares.

 Cannabis products

-While smoking weed is perhaps the most well-known use of cannabis, there are many types of businesses that are set to benefit from the growing sector.
-In Australia and other countries, legalisation of many of these products is still new and in some cases, still underway.
+While smoking weed is perhaps the best-known use of cannabis, there are many types of businesses that are set to benefit from the growing sector.
+In Australia and other countries, legalisation of many of these products is still new and, in some cases, still underway.
 These include the following:

 - Medicinal products.
-Medicinal cannabis is used in Australia toward the treatment of cancer pain, epilepsy, palliative care, chemotherapy nausea, neuropathic pain, anorexia and neurological conditions.
+Medicinal cannabis is used in Australia for the treatment of cancer pain, epilepsy, palliative care, chemotherapy nausea, neuropathic pain, anorexia and neurological conditions.

 - Science and research.
-Recent policy changes mean that cannabis may be cultivated for both science and medicinal reasons in Australia.
+Recent policy changes mean that cannabis may be cultivated for both scientific and medicinal reasons in Australia.

 - Recreational use.
 Marijuana as a recreational drug is still illegal or restricted in most countries and in some cases carries serious punishment.
 However, legalisation is starting to occur in parts of the US and in all of Canada.
-It's consumed to achieve feelings of relaxation or euphoria – however, there are also many risky side effects.
+It's consumed to achieve feelings of relaxation or euphoria – however, there are also a number of possible side effects.

 - Building materials.
 Hemp is used in insulation and building construction materials and has several names, including hempcrete, hemp masonry and hemplime.